Tivoli Theatre (Dublin)

+History

 The theatre opened on 21 December 1934 as a replacement for an earlier Tivoli Theatre located on Burgh Quay, which had closed in May 1928.
 Built to the designs of architect Vincent Kelly with seating provided for 700.
 The Tivoli Theatre opened as a cine-variety theatre, but by the late-1930s it had converted to full-time cinema use and was renamed Tivoli Cinema.